 Lavonia is a very small city located in the state of Georgia.
 With a population of 2,165 people and two constituent neighborhoods, Lavonia is the 248th largest community in Georgia.

-Lavonia is a blue-collar town, with 39.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Lavonia is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Lavonia who work in office and administrative support (11.76%), sales jobs (9.16%), and management occupations (8.85%).
+Lavonia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lavonia is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Lavonia who work in office and administrative support (13.79%), sales jobs (10.97%), and management occupations (7.84%).

-Lavonia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Lavonia does not have a public transit system used by locals to get to and from work.

 Lavonia is an extremely ethnically-diverse city.
 The people who call Lavonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lavonia residents report their race to be White, followed by Black or African-American.
-Lavonia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.75% of the city’s residents.
-Important ancestries of people in Lavonia include English, Irish, Scots-Irish, and African.
+Important ancestries of people in Lavonia include English, Irish, Scots-Irish, and European.

 The most common language spoken in Lavonia is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Arabic.